 The history topics studied from year 3-6 are chronological and each topic will build upon the last.
 The children, are continually reminded of what they have already learnt and how it has an impact on what they are studying.
 Our history topics, have been carefully selected to ensure aspects are revisited across year groups.
-In Year 5, the children study the Industrial Revolution which is then built upon in Year 6 when their topic is 'Victorian Britain'.

 At the start of every topic a pre-learning sheet is stuck in the book.
-The pre-learning sheet contains:
+The pre leaning sheet contains:

-- What knowledge do I have already that will help with this?

 - What will I learn in this topic?

+- Links to prior learning

 - Vocabulary

-At the end of the topic a post-learning sheet is completed:
+At the end of the topic a post learning sheet is completed: